-NOC Date: August 24, 2012 Submission Date: April 24, 2012 Initial Recommendation Issued: October 4, 2012 PERC RECOMMENDATION In the relapsed/refractory setting, the pCODR Expert Review Committee (pERC) does not recommend funding bendamustine (Treanda) in the treatment of patients with chronic lymphocytic leukemia. pERC made this recommendation because the Committee was not confident of the net clinical benefit of bendamustine for relapsed/refractory disease.
-This was due to the limited information available from a small unpublished randomized controlled trial, which pERC considered to be nadequate to assess whether a benefit relative to alternative treatments exists.
+PERC RECOMMENDATION In the relapsed/refractory setting, the pCODR Expert Review Committee (pERC) does not recommend funding bendamustine (Treanda) for the treatment of patients with chronic lymphocytic leukemia. pERC made this recommendation because the Committee was not confident of the net clinical benefit of bendamustine for relapsed/refractory disease.
+This was due to the limited information available from a small unpublished randomized controlled trial, which pERC considered to be inadequate to assess whether a benefit relative to alternative treatments exists.
 In the first-line setting, pERC acknowledged that based on the current evidence available, bendamustine appears to have a net clinical benefit and align with patient values.
 However, pERC lacked confidence in the information on cost-effectiveness, and a full deliberation on bendamustine in the first-line setting could not be completed in accordance with the pERC Deliberative Framework.
-NEXT STEPS Deferral of Recommendation in First-Line Setting Until Appropriate Economic Evaluation Provided pERC deferred making a recommendation on funding bendamustine in the first-line setting for patients with Binet Stage B and Stage C chronic lymphocytic leukemia. pERC noted the economic model submitted for the first-line setting had fundamental flaws and lacked face validity, despite a request from pCODR to address these issues during the review. pERC requested that an economic evaluation of bendamustine with appropriate modeling of survival benefit be provided so that it can determine cost-effectiveness, which is a key component of the pERC Deliberative Framework.
-An adequate economic model is requested from the Submitter within six months.
+POTENTIAL NEXT STEPS FOR STAKEHOLDERS Deferral of Recommendation in First-Line Setting Until Appropriate Economic Evaluation Provided pERC deferred making a recommendation on funding bendamustine in the first-line setting for patients with Binet Stage B and Stage C chronic lymphocytic leukemia. pERC noted the economic model submitted for the first-line setting had fundamental flaws and lacked face validity, despite a request from pCODR to address these issues during the review. pERC requested that an economic evaluation of bendamustine with appropriate modeling of survival benefit be provided so that it can determine cost-effectiveness, a key component of the pERC Deliberative Framework.
+An adequate economic model is requested from the Submitter within six months of the date on which the pERC Initial Recommendation was posted.